uselesscraft/Ocarina-of-Time-Wielded/README.md

 # Project Ocarina of Time Wielded
-Project where I aim to make Ocarina of Time feel more *modern* with visual upgrades!
+A project where I aim to make Ocarina of Time feel more *modern* with visual upgrades!

 Unfortunately, this **ONLY** works on Windows.